 Your housing payment is your basic mortgage payment consisting of Principal, interest, real estate taxes, and Homeowner’s Insurance.
 This amount is known as PITI.
 Your payment may also include mortgage insurance and/or a monthly homeowner’s association fee if required.

-The Down Payment is the difference between the purchase price and the loan amount and is due at time of closing.
+The Down Payment is the difference between the purchase price and the loan amount and is due at the time of closing.
 This amount can be $0 or could be as much as 20% of the sales price.
-Loans with small or no down payments typically require you to pay mortgage insurance in addition to you monthly mortgage payment.
+Loans with small or no down payments typically require you to pay mortgage insurance in addition to your monthly mortgage payment.

 Money for the down payment may come from your savings, the sale of another house, or a gift from a relative.
 Your Mortgage Consultant can advise you about the regulations regarding down payments.